 ABOUT THE AUTHOR

-CHERA HAMMONS has published three books of poetry, including The Traveler's Guide to Bomb City, winner of the 2017 PEN Southwest Book Award.
-A fourth, Maps of Injury, is forthcoming from Sundress Publications.
-Hammons holds an MFA from Goddard College in Plainfield, Vermont, and serves as the Writer-in-Residence at West Texas A&M University.
-She lives near Amarillo, Texas, with her husband, three cats, a dog, a rabbit, a donkey, and five horses.
-Monarchs of the Northeast Kingdom is her first novel.
+CHERA HAMMONS holds an MFA from Goddard College in Plainfield, Vermont, and serves as writer-in-residence at West Texas A&M University.
+The author of four books of poetry, including Maps of Injury and the 2017 Southwest Book Award winner The Traveler’s Guide to Bomb City, she lives near Amarillo, Texas, with her husband, three cats, a dog, a rabbit, a donkey, and five horses.

 “Monarchs of the Northeast Kingdom is particularly memorable for its close reading of the ways of animals, and for its evocation of place: a would-be pristine winter kingdom continually threatened by human arrogance, carelessness, and greed.
 This is an astonishingly mature first novel, suspenseful, haunted—and haunting—from start to finish.”